Capital Group Companies: Investments

 As of 2019, Capital Group held 5% of BAE Systems, 9% of British American Tobacco, and 15.28% of ASML Holding.

 Leadership

-The chief executive is Mike Gitlin as of 2024.
+Mike Gitlin became CEO in 2023.

 Strategies

 Funds typically have between three and 13 managers, each managing a portion of the portfolio independently to reduce key person risk and provide diversity of thought.
 In addition to financial research, the managers may do on-the-ground due diligence, and in 2018 logged 12,400 visits to facilities such as factories.
 It has three independent divisions focused on equities: Capital World Investors, Capital Research Global Investors and Capital International Investors, as well as one focused on bonds, Capital Fixed Income Investors.

 According to the Wall Street Journal, Capital Group has historically been known for a disciplined approach to investing.
 The Journal noted that it was therefore surprising that in 2025, Capital Group was investing heavily in cryptocurrency.
 The push to invest in cryptocurrency was primarily driven by one of Capital Group's top portfolio managers, Mark Casey.